CLIUtils/CLI11/README.md

 The App class was designed allow toolkits to subclass it, to provide preset default options (see above) and setup/teardown code.
 Subcommands remain an unsubclassed `App`, since those are not expected to need setup and teardown.
 The default `App` only adds a help flag, `-h,--help`, than can removed/replaced using `.set_help_flag(name, help_string)`.
 You can also set a help-all flag with `.set_help_all_flag(name, help_string)`; this will expand the subcommands (one level only).
 You can remove options if you have pointers to them using `.remove_option(opt)`.
-You can add a `pre_callback` override to customize the after parse but before run behavior, while still giving the user freedom to `set_callback` on the main app.
+You can add a `pre_callback` override to customize the after parse but before run behavior, while still giving the user freedom to `callback` on the main app.

 The most important parse function is `parse(std::vector<std::string>)`, which takes a reversed list of arguments (so that `pop_back` processes the args in the correct order). `get_help_ptr` and `get_config_ptr` give you access to the help/config option pointers.
 The standard `parse` manually sets the name from the first argument, so it should not be in this vector.